devansh-dp/apache_nuttx_tools/README.txt

 With this change, upstream should build fine both with gperf 3.1 and older versions.

 NOTE:  This change has already been applied in the code base.
+See also gperf3.1_kconfig_id_lookup.patch

 See kconfig-frontends-3.12.0-sizet.patch for the 3.12.0 version.
 (from https://gist.github.com/KamilSzczygiel/d16a5d88075939578f7bd8fadd0907aa)